kgpolte/DaisyExamples/MyProjects/DrumDrum/README.md

 This project used the Drum.cpp from the DaisyExamples repo as a starting point with the intention of adding as much control as possible.

+This project is still in the very early stages.
 I ultimately plan to build this into a Eurorack module.

 ## Needed changes/additions:

+I am working on a schematic for the actual Eurorack module, including input/output scaling and overvoltage protection for the Seed's ADCs.
+Everything is working nicely on the breadboard with 4 potentiometers and two CV inputs which expect 0-10V.
+I will add the KiCAD files to this repo once I have verified everything.

 I still need to get the CV input handling correct in the code - I've run into some strange issues that I have yet to understand, but all of the other